nithyasripaleti1/DATA-3402_Santander-Customer-Satisfaction/README.md

 * The target variable was extremely imbalanced, making accuracy unreliable.
 * The features were anonymized, limiting domain-specific interpretation.
 * Many features were sparse, constant, near-constant, or duplicated.
-* The default classification threshold of 0.50 was not always appropriate, especially for Gradient Boosting and Logistic Regression.
+* The default classification threshold of 0.50 is not always appropriate, especially for Gradient Boosting and Logistic Regression.

 These were addressed by using class weighting, stratified splitting, feature cleanup, multiple evaluation metrics, and threshold tuning.

 ### Performance Comparison

-The main evaluation metrics were:

-* **Accuracy:** overall fraction of correct predictions
-* **Precision:** among customers predicted as dissatisfied, how many were truly dissatisfied
-* **Recall:** among truly dissatisfied customers, how many were detected
-* **F1-score:** harmonic mean of precision and recall
-* **ROC-AUC:** ability of the model to rank dissatisfied customers above satisfied customers

 Because the dataset is highly imbalanced, **F1-score, recall, precision, and ROC-AUC** were more important than accuracy alone.